KyleKirkpatrick/railway_level_crossing_logic/1_Analysis/A_Introduction.md

 #### Environmental

-- **Sustainability:** Selection of materials and components should minimize environmental impact.
+- **Sustainability:** Selection of materials and components should minimise environmental impact.
 - **Noise Pollution:** Audible alerts (bells, sirens) should be effective but not excessively disruptive to nearby residents.

 #### Legal